rickdat/Pulsar-Astra-Elasticsearch/README.md

 2. Modify the sink conf file.
 The Astra sink connector configuration requires several undocumented changes.
-Please refer to the sample file posted in the configurations repository of this POC for additional details and examples.
+Please refer to the sample file in the docs folder of this repo for a working template.

 3. Create a new sink by executing the following command and replace the "example.yml" file by the name of your sink configuration file.